MicrosoftDocs/azure-reference-other/iot-c-reference/iot-c-ref-iothub-client-h/iothubclient-uploadmultipleblockstoblobasync.md

 );
 ```

+DEPRECATED: Use IoTHubClient_UploadMultipleBlocksToBlobAsyncEx instead **
+## Remarks
-DEPRECATED: Use IoTHubClient_UploadMultipleBlocksToBlobAsyncEx instead ** This function allows users to upload large files in chunks, not requiring the whole file content to be passed in memory.
+This function allows users to upload large files in chunks, not requiring the whole file content to be passed in memory.

 ## Parameters
 * `iotHubClientHandle` The handle created by a call to the IoTHubClient_Create function.